Sceluswe/.vim/README.md

 ## Installation
-If you're using Ubuntu or the Windows 10 Ubuntu Kernel.
+If you're using Ubuntu or the Windows 10 Ubuntu Kernel:

 ```
 cd /home/$YOUR_USERNAME